A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: The split-step methods for MV-SDEs

-\begin{remark}[Optimising the PoC convergence rate] We highlight a result from \cite{delarue2018masterCLT} and later reviewed in \cite{reisinger2020adaptive} in the context of numerical methods for MV-SDEs.
+Under this result, one can approximate MV-SDEs through particle scheme.
+Thus, by showing the convergence of the numerical methods to the interacting particle scheme, we can obtain the convergence rate between a numerical method and the MV-SDE. \begin{remark}[Optimising the PoC convergence rate] We highlight a result from \cite{delarue2018masterCLT} and later reviewed in \cite{reisinger2020adaptive} in the context of numerical methods for MV-SDEs.
 The PoC rate can be improved for the case $d=4$, namely the $\log(N)$ term can be omitted (under restrictions).
 This holds under the additional constraint of a constant diffusion coefficient $\sigma$, and a bounded drift with bounded derivatives.
-It does not cover the super-linear growth case here, nonetheless, it is reasonable to expect that the result can be lifted to match the drift condition in this work and a diffusion coefficient that is bounded (and sufficiently smooth). \end{remark}
+It does not cover the superlinear growth case here, nonetheless, it is reasonable to expect that the result can be lifted to match the drift condition in this work and a diffusion coefficient that is bounded (and sufficiently smooth). \end{remark}